doom-neovim/doom-nvim/README.md

 - **Gotta go fast.** Startup and run-time performance are priorities.
-  That is why Doom Nvim uses Lua instead of Vimscript for its configurations and searches for tiny but powerful plugins.
+  That is why Doom Nvim uses Lua instead of Vimscript for its configurations and lazy-loads all the plugins.
 - **Your system, your rules.** You know better than a third party what is convenient for you.
 At least, Doom hopes so!
-It won't _automatically_ install system dependencies, plugins that have external dependencies (and will force plugins not to do so either if they have any external dependencies).
+It won't _automatically_ install system dependencies nor plugins that have external dependencies (and will force plugins not to do so either if they have any external dependencies).
-- **What does not serve you, you throw away.** Doom Nvim is made up of a moderate number of plugins (~ 40 plugins as of this writing).
+- **What does not serve you, you throw away.** Doom Nvim is made up of a moderate number of plugins (~40 plugins as of this writing).
 You more than anyone know what you need in your environment and that's why Doom Nvim allows you to easily disable plugins and add new ones.
-  Also, Doom Nvim doesn't come with TreeSitter parsers or LSPs by default, so you can use **only** what you need.
+  Also, Doom Nvim doesn't come with TreeSitter parsers or LSPs by default, so **you can use _only_ what you need**.

-# Acknowledgements

-- [hlissner](https://github.com/hlissner) per doing Doom Emacs :heart:.
-- [romgrk](https://github.com/romgrk) per doing a port to Vim of Doom One colorscheme from Doom Emacs (and everyone who improves the colorscheme!).

-# Notices
+## Notices

 - **2021-07-03**: The `doomrc` has been fragmented and it is not working anymore, please see [New configurations](./docs/getting_started.md#new-configurations)